- College Communications

 Visit the U.S. government Centers for Disease Control website for the most current, detailed guidance on precautions.

-If you are experiencing flu-like symptoms (fever, cough, shortness of breath), see your healthcare provider immediately.
+If you are experiencing flu-like symptoms (fever, cough, shortness of breath), contact your healthcare provider.
 Call ahead to advise the doctor’s office of recent travel.
-Anyone with a confirmed or suspected diagnosis of Coronavirus will be guided by the treating physician and the Florida Department of Health on steps for treatment.
+Anyone with a confirmed or suspected diagnosis of Coronavirus will be guided by the treating physician.